Displaying Loss Values on Tensorboard

 You can launch the tensorboard while your experiment is running or not.
 If you launch the tensorboard before running your experiment, it won't show any result at first.
 After running the experiment, it will save tensorboard event logs into the runs directory during the training.
 Afterward, you can refresh tensorboard page to see the current results.

-$ tensorboard --logdir runs
+$ tensorboard --logdir $TENSORBOARD_RESULTS_DIR

 Using Tensorboard